scando1993/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 </dependencies>
 ```

-The reason is that when ThingsBoard is run as a service, it dynamically adds Kafka along with other plugins to classpath, which is not the case when running from IDE
+The reason is that when Pacificsoft is run as a service, it dynamically adds Kafka along with other plugins to classpath, which is not the case when running from IDE

 [**Download**](/docs/samples/analytics/resources/kafka_plugin_for_spark_streaming_sample.json) the json with plugin descriptor
 and use [**these instructions**](/docs/user-guide/ui/plugins/#plugin-import) to import it to your instance.